Mak2006/gcp-cloud-labs/Lab 5 Classify Images with Pre-built ML Models using Cloud Vision API and AutoML.md

 So our image files and the `data.csv` 	is ready.
 This is all AutoML requires.

 **Train - Auto ML **
-Create a **Single-Label Classification**
+Create a **Single-Label Classification**, give the csv

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjQwNDMxMTg0LDE2MDQwMzE3ODEsLTc2ND
+eyJoaXN0b3J5IjpbMTAyNDQ4NTYxMiwxNjA0MDMxNzgxLC03Nj
-Q4NzMxNCw4MDkzNjI5MiwtMTQ2NzA4NjY1MSwtMjA3MzcxMTcx
+Q0ODczMTQsODA5MzYyOTIsLTE0NjcwODY2NTEsLTIwNzM3MTE3
-XX0=
+MV19
 -->